-Mr. R. G. Reid has given Testing Machinery, for
+Mr. R. G. Reid has given Testing Machinery, for use in the Engineering Building.

 A friend resident in the United States, has renewed his donation of the sum of \$400 for a Fellowship in Electrical Engineering-

 NEW APPOINTMENTS AND CHANGES OF APPOINTMENTS.